mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/private-cloud-build-api.md

 The following sections of this document contain sample usage scenarios for the API.

 {{% alert color="info" %}}
-Please note that the inputs in API requests are case-sensitive.
-Therefore, make sure that the input requests are in lowercase.
+Please note that the attribute values in API requests are case-sensitive, therefore make sure that the input requests are entered correctly according to the specification file.
 {{% /alert %}}

 ### 3.1 Using the API to Build, Download and Delete a Deployment Package